-When Uno Port INN’s plan came into reality in 2015, the first thing that was so clear was that the new accomodation must offer a good bold coffee to the guests and wanted to do it in style.
+When a project of Uno Port INN came into reality in 2015, the first thing we needed to make sure was that the new accomodation must offer a good coffee and we wanted to do it in style.

-His avant-gard, anarchistic, anti-materialistic ideas of “how to live life independently” inspired the town’s culturally-awakened people.
-His life goal is living on a fishing boat that can be moving whenever he wants until he die.
-He always wants to move.
-He doesn’t want to be stuck.
-He doesn’t want his architecture to be stuck.
-He is very Japanese.
-He hates waste.
+His unique, avant-gard, and anti-materialistic ideas of “how one should live life independently” inspired the town’s culturally-awakened people.
+His lifetime goal is to live on a fishing boat that goes to whenever he wants until he die.
+He always wants to move and doesn’t want his architecture to be stuck.

-He built his own house mostly with waste woods all by himself (with a help of his wife) but not being stuck with the ground.
+Upon coming back to the hometown, he built his own house mostly with waste woods all by himself with a help of his wife.
 It’s got wheels and mobile.

-Uno Port INN loved his attitude and architectural style and asked him to draw the one-and-only mobile house for Uno Port INN.
+We loved his idea and asked him to draw the one-and-only mobile house for Uno Port INN.